KangersHub/TorrentLeechX/README.md

 * `YTDL_COMMAND`

 * `TELEGRAM_LEECH_COMMAND_G`

+* `UPLOAD_AS_DOC`: Takes two option True or False.
+If True file will be uploaded as document.
+This is for people who wants video files as document instead of streamable.

 * `INDEX_LINK`: (Without `/` at last of the link, otherwise u will get error) During creating index, plz fill `Default Root ID` with the id of your `DESTINATION_FOLDER` after creating.
 Otherwise index will not work properly.
 ## Available Commands